cloudfoundry/java-buildpack-memory-calculator/README.md

 The memory calculator prints the JVM memory option settings described below, _excluding_ any the user has specified, which are assumed to be correct.

-For Java 8 and later, the memory calculator sets the maximum metaspace size (`-XX:MaxMetaspaceSize`) and compressed class space size (`-XX:CompressedClassSpaceSize`) based on the number of classes that will be loaded and sets the reserved code cache size (`-XX:ReservedCodeCacheSize`) to 240 Mb.
+For Java 8 and later, the memory calculator sets the maximum metaspace size (`-XX:MaxMetaspaceSize`) based on the number of classes that will be loaded and sets the reserved code cache size (`-XX:ReservedCodeCacheSize`) to 240 Mb.

 For Java 7, it sets the maximum permanent generation size (`-XX:MaxPermSize`) based on the number of classes that will be loaded and sets the reserved code cache size (`-XX:ReservedCodeCacheSize`) to 48 Mb.